CapedCrusader03/opencv-projects/README.md

 8) TrackBar : Trackbars are created and the user can use slide them to create an RGB shade of their own choice.
 Also, a switch has been made to toggle whether the user want the change in the image.

+9) Color2Gray : A trackbar is used to toggle between RGB image and Grayscale image